rcgsheffield/sheffield_hpc/bessemer/software/apps/Schrodinger.rst

     $ ${SCHRODINGER}/utilities/prepwizard 2xyl.pdb 2xylprep -WAIT

+In the above example you will notice the ``-WAIT`` command, The command-line option -WAIT can be used to prevent the shell from continuing to the next command until after the job finishes.

 Installation notes
 ------------------

-You will edit the easyconfig with the license server or the license file.
+You will need to edit the easyconfig with the license server or the license file.

 To test that the license was loaded successful you can run: